Lung Cancer Surgery Meant Only One Night in Hospital for Millsboro Man

 The surgery took about two hours.
 During the procedure, the operating room nurse called Mary to assure her everything was going well.
 Mary and her friends were able to relax in the waiting room and follow Charley’s progress on the waiting room screen.

-“After it was done, Dr. Wehberg came walking out and as soon as I saw him, he had a big smile on his face and he told me Charley was great,” Mary said.
+“After it was done, I was told Charley was great,” Mary said.
 “I was so relieved and couldn’t wait to see him.”

 When Mary arrived at the ICU room to see Charley, she expected him to be worn-out looking.
 However, Charley was already awake and smiling.